Kadsae/nxtthrax/README.md

 ## Quick Test

-To verify your installation works end-to-end, run the quick analysis on the included test genomes:
+To verify your installation works end-to-end, run the quick analysis on the included test genomes with at least 1 user-data genome:

 ```bash
 bash run_quick_analysis.sh
 ```
+If the analysis is run without the addition of user-data, expect an error regarding no SNPs left after filtering of test genome set.
 **Expected runtime:** 10-20 minutes (without QC).
 With `--with-qc`: 25-50 minutes.
 The output `08_augur_out_export2auspice.json` can be viewed at https://auspice.us.

 ---